Golden Retriever Characteristics

 During the first years, it is recommended you take your pet to the vet about 3-4 times annually.
 Vet fees can range from $100 to $300, and could include things like annual wellness exams and blood tests, among other recommended preventive care treatments.
 Other examinations and tests could cost you another $300-$400.

-Like all breeds, Golden Retrievers are at risk for developing health conditions in their lifetime.
-Allergies, heart disease, cancer, and hypothyroidism are a few common conditions this breed can experience.
-These dogs can also sometimes develop bad temperaments.
+Like all breeds, Golden Retrievers are at risk for developing certain health conditions throughout their lifetime.
+Allergies, heart disease, cancer, and hypothyroidism are a few of the conditions common in this breed.
+In the last few years, issues with breeding have led to dogs that can develop bad temperaments.
 Costs associated with treatments may be:

 Allergies - $300-$400